 Annie Hall - Annie calls Alvy (Woody Allen) over late at night claiming an emergency (some months after they broke up, as an excuse to see him again) - when he finds out it's for a spider in the tub, he gets peevish and exasperated at her...he enters the bathroom and comes right out, saying "Very big spider.
 Lotta trouble, there's two of them!"

-Dr. No - a mook plants a tarantula in Bond's hotel room at night, clearly the most terrifying thing in the world judging by the shrill soundtrack music and the obvious pane of glass between the spider and Sean Connery.
+In the film of Dr. No, a mook plants a tarantula in Bond's hotel room at night, clearly the most terrifying thing in the world.
 In the book it was a centipede known by Bond to be deadly - guess he hadn't read up on all the arthropods...

 The Haunted Mansion had one of a pair of siblings who suffers from crippling arachnophobia.
 Predictably, he's forced to overcome his phobia to save his mom from an arranged marriage with a misguided ghost by opening a door crawling with giant spiders.

-Also from Stephen King, Mordred is described as a sort of were-spider.
+Also from Stephen King, in The Dark Tower, Mordred is described as a sort of were-spider.
 Fitting, given who one of his fathers is.
 The Crimson King, who is sometimes called the "Lord of Spiders," and is somewhat were-spider-like in the comic adaptations.

 They are robots, each fitted with a Brain in a Jar, but the brain spiders in Galaxy of Fear unsettle and frighten Zak, especially since they seem to be stalking him.
 When they finally corner him, they turn out to be on his side and trying to tell him something, which is hard to do when you're a meter-tall metal spider that can't talk.
 He's also alarmed later in the series when there are knobby white spiders around on Dagobah.
 Yoda tests him by forcing him to be near one that's pacified.